joannaortega/joannaortega.github.io/_news/BSG.md

 Began working at Business Services Group at Maximus!

-I am still saddened by the dissolution of the Product Team.
-I will miss my time at ConnectionPoint and think of the people there fondly.
+I am still saddened by the dissolution of the Product Team at ConnectionPoint.
+I will miss my time and think of my former team members there fondly.

+We will continue to promote ConnectionPoint and its relation to other products as an overall solution within BSG, so there is comfort in continuity.